Cambridge speech recognition business @Speechmatics raises Series A investment from @IQ_Capital_Fund & @AlbionVC to… https://t.co/ff6rERZ8qn

 March 18, 2019

-As part of our Leadership Series, Bailey Fisher welcomed C-suite executives from across Technology, Health Technology and Life Sciences to dinner and discussion exploring China business opportunities.
+As part of our Leadership Series, Iain Hopper (Director of Life Sciences & Health Technology) & Toby Young (Head of Technology Practice) welcomed C-suite executives from across Technology and Life Sciences to dinner and discussion exploring China business opportunities.

-We were pleased to welcome as our guest speakers at the Technology Leadership Dinner, Ting Zhang of Crayfish International; Rick Hao of IQ Capital Partners & Henk Koopmans of Huawei Technologies R&D UK, whilst at the Life Sciences & Health Technology event, guests enjoyed hearing from David Atkins in relation to Congenica’s partnership with Digital China Health; Billy Boyle on Owlstone Medical’s recently announced expansion into China; and Yunming Shao from TUS Park, who provided great insight.
+Toby was pleased to welcome as guest speakers at the Technology Leadership Dinner, Ting Zhang of Crayfish International; Rick Hao of IQ Capital Partners & Henk Koopmans of Huawei Technologies R&D UK.
+At the Life Sciences event, hosted by Iain, guests enjoyed hearing from David Atkins in relation to Congenica’s partnership with Digital China Health; Billy Boyle on Owlstone Medical’s recently announced expansion into China; and Yunming Shao from TUS Park, who provided great insight.

-Common themes emerged for UK companies looking to conduct business with China:
+Common themes emerged across both events for UK companies looking to conduct business with China:

 - Due to cultural, language and relationship development differences, in-country partnerships or a localised team/freelance workers are absolutely vital for business success in China;